Stillhouse Hollow Lake

 You get what you pay for.

 We never return to the dock early just because we've caught a limit of fish (remember, we're catching and releasing).
 We'll return to the dock at the time we've agreed upon and which you've paid for, unless you tell me you'd like to conclude the trip earlier.
 I'll never stop a trip "by the clock" if we're in the middle of a hot bite.
 We'll fish that bite until it slows down, and just return a little late, if you're so willing.
+If you’ve been “burned” by a guide who ends your trip once a limit of fish is caught, you will find your experience with me of much higher ethical standards.

 Your fishing coach.